 In political science courses, students encounter concepts that they may erroneously perceive as wholly separate from their everyday life.
-To involve students in the process of grounding abstract concepts in their own concrete life experiences, I began working with a type of reflective exercise that I call the “political life story,” in which students create and share narratives around the political phenomena that have shaped their own lives.
-Building on the experiences of other political scientists who have used active-versus-passive learning to disentangle conceptual ambiguity—as well as similar best practices of student-centered pedagogy that are well established in the discipline (Bates and Jenkins Reference Bates and Jenkins2007; Gormley-Heenan and McCartan Reference Gormley-Heenan and McCartan2009; McCarthy and Anderson Reference McCarthy and Anderson2000; Shingles, Becerra, and Pencek Reference Shingles, Becerra and Pencek2006).
+To involve students in the process of grounding abstract concepts in their own concrete life experiences, I began working with a type of reflective exercise that I call the “political life story,” in which students create and share narratives around the political phenomena that have shaped their own life.
+I build on the experiences of other political scientists who have used active-versus-passive learning to disentangle conceptual ambiguity as well as similar best practices of student-centered pedagogy that are well established in the discipline (Bates and Jenkins Reference Bates and Jenkins2007; Gormley-Heenan and McCartan Reference Gormley-Heenan and McCartan2009; McCarthy and Anderson Reference McCarthy and Anderson2000; Shingles, Becerra, and Pencek Reference Shingles, Becerra and Pencek2006).
 I then offer these reflections in the spirit of deepening the conversation about methods of reflective group learning with diverse students in both classroom and online contexts.
 My observations reinforce the consistent finding in the wider pedagogical literature that diverse classrooms provide a conducive environment for deep learning when particular emphasis is placed on the lived experiences of students and linking their life world (Montgomery Reference Montgomery2001; van Oord and Corn Reference Van Oord and Corn2013).
 This article examines the mechanics and results of the exercises that I piloted in both lower- and upper-division courses in the spring of 2014.